bnlawrence/isenes3-dmp/IS-ENES3 Data Management Plan.md

 2. In a format which is suitable for long-term persistence, with suitable metadata, but likely to have "long-term curation costs" (e.g. they are high volume), for which longer-term funding is necessary.
 3. Are not in a suitable state for curation, with the cost of adapting the data being unsupportable by the project itself.

 For all these categories, the project will take a decision as to how to proceed as part of the sustainability plans being developed in WP2/NA1.
+These decisions will effectively form a first "re-appraise and consider disposal" step before long-term curation, and cannot be made until the bulk of the sustainability plan is in place.

 ## Bibliography